 - Sunday only classes are held from 9 am – 3:30 pm and may be completed in five weeks.

-- Christmas session classes are held where students may complete the classroom portion of our course in four or five days.
+- Christmas session classes are held where students may complete the classroom portion of our course in five days.

 - Spring Break classes are held which coincide with local school district spring breaks.

 - Summer classes are designed to help students complete their driver education during their summer break.
-Some of these may be completed in one or two weeks.
+Some of these may be completed in one week.

 After the classroom portions are completed, students then take the behind-the-wheel portion of the course.
 They do not occur at the same time.